 And I feel very very lucky that we were able to do that, because I know that there are lots of families who can’t afford to see each other for years!
 I’m very thankful for my husband’s willingness to sacrifice that for me.
 It was definitely a really big help when I was struggling with loneliness and culture shock.
 I’m thankful for my parents not getting upset with me, because they can’t see their grandkids growing up, or because I left everything behind to live in another country.

 First we need to learn to be happy about the choices that we made!
 To accept our journey and all the unplanned events.
 We have to see the meaning and find the reason why everything is happening.
-Other people will have different journeys and that’s ok!

 There will be days when you’re going to feel like it’s too much!
 Why didn’t I just stay in my country, so life wouldn’t be so complicated?
 Why did I have to make this so hard for my family?
 But believe me, it’s all worth it, and it is going to get better!

 Sometimes we intentionally choose this lifestyle, sometimes we fall into it, or sometimes we are just born into it.
 I was born and raised in Yugoslavia, a country with many different nationalities, religions, and somewhat similar languages.
-I grew up surrounded by diversity, but I never thought that this would forever be part of my life.
+Grew up surrounded by diversity, but I never thought that this would forever be part of my life.

-I wouldn’t say that I was always proud of it!
+Wouldn’t say that I was always proud of it!
 In Yugoslavia as a Hungarian family we were in the minority, and I remember my parents telling me to keep my culture quiet.
 Then living in Hungary I felt like a minority again, because I came from another country.
 In Italy I was always that foreign girl who will never be accepted.
 Then I moved to America and I had a lot of self consciousness from not being American.
 I wouldn’t even speak Hungarian with my baby in public, because I didn’t wanted people looking and judging me.

 But I’m getting older… I’m getting wiser… And I’m ok with who I am and where my family and I are in our life.
 (Let’s wrap this up and get back to why I started this rambling!)